 Editor: Thomas Metcalf, Spring Hill College, AL

-Managing Editor: Nathan Nobis, Morehouse College, Atlanta, GA
+Editor-in-Chief: Nathan Nobis, Morehouse College, Atlanta, GA

 1000 Word Philosophy has minimal operating costs, but if you appreciate the page and would like to make a financial contribution to its continuation and development, please contact the editors.